Keeper vs. 1Password: Which one should you choose?

 Both versions (Android and iOS) offer similar functionality but have different looks.
 However, mobile apps lack the option to import/export passwords.

-As for the comparison with the desktop app, the 1Password mobile app cuts out many functionalities but keeps essential features such as autofill.
+Compared with the desktop app, the 1Password mobile app lacks many functionalities but keeps essential features such as autofill.

 Keeper also lets users create up to 100-length passwords with a combination of letters, numbers, and symbols.